While gender cannot be accurately determined by genetics, there are several tests to determine sex before birth — including some at-home options.

 For those who aren’t science whizzes, this means that if a Y chromosome is detected, you’ll be told you’re having a boy; if not, a girl.
 Basic biology for the win!

-Currently, only a couple of companies have these gender DNA kits.
+Currently, only a couple of companies have these sex DNA kits.
 They all offer a similar service: They mail you a kit with instructions on how to collect a small blood sample and send it back to their lab for analysis.

 It’s recommended that you be at least 7 to 8 weeks pregnant for these tests.